Snacks for adults

 If you are having a hard time finding healthy snacks that you want to eat, talk to a registered dietitian or your family's health care provider for ideas that will work for your family.

-American Academy of Nutrition and Dietetics.
+American Academy of Nutrition and Dietetics website.
 Smart snacking for adults and teens.

-United States Food and Drug Administration (FDA).
+United States Food and Drug Administration (FDA) website.
 Food labeling & nutrition.

 U.S. Department of Agriculture and U.S. Department of Health and Human Services.
 Dietary Guidelines for Americans, 2020-2025.
 9th Edition.